Council

 The Council of Ministers is often simply called 'the Council'.
-It is distinct from the European Council – which is the name for the meetings, within the framework of the EU, of the Heads of State and Government of the member states.
+It is distinct from the European Council – which is the name for the meetings of the Heads of State and Government of the member states.

 The Lisbon Treaty provided for three big reforms:

-- A system of team precidencies are introduced meaning that 3 countries will chair all council compositions for 18 months together.
-But they will all get to chair each council for 6 months.
+- A system of team presidencies is introduced meaning that the outgoing presidency will cooperate with the current and incoming presidencies.
+They will all get to chair each council for 6 months.

 ROLE